lkcozy/code-notes/notes/communication/writing/writing_academic.md

 - The various primary layers are described as follows
 - The data that is stored in the cache is not stored in the raw form.
 Instead, it is encrypted using an asymmetric encryption technique.
 - The architecture is backed by a proof of concept implementation and evaluated in realistic IoT scenarios
+- The following discourse(serious discussion) contains out analysis and understanding of blockchain and its `implications` as well as impacts on information system altogether.

 ## Related Work